smnorris/bcfishpass/README.md

 Streams meeting the criteria for a given species are classified as spawning or rearing habitat and the amount of spawning/rearing habitat upstream of barriers can be summarized for barrier prioritization.

-## Requirements
+## General requirements

 - bash or similar
+- GDAL (>= 3.4)
+- a PostgreSQL / PostGIS database (tested with v14/v3.1)
 - Python >= 3.7
 - [bcdata](https://github.com/smnorris/bcdata)
-- a FWA database loaded via [`fwapg`](https://github.com/smnorris/fwapg) >= v0.1.1
-- [bcfishobs](https://github.com/smnorris/bcfishobs) (BC fish observations and obstacles, loaded and processed)

 ## Installation / Setup

-`bcfishpass` is a collection of shell/sql/Python scripts - no installation is required, just download the scripts:
+`bcfishpass` is a collection of shell/sql/Python scripts - no installation is required.
+To download and use the latest:

     git clone https://github.com/smnorris/bcfishpass.git
     cd bcfishpass